 If you're a renter, this soundproofing idea is perfect for you.
-Block out street noise by hanging heavy blackout curtains from the rooms you want to reduce sound in the most.
-This is a great approach for dens, bedrooms, or living rooms where silence is golden.
+Block out street noise by hanging heavy blackout curtains in the rooms in which you want to reduce sound the most.
+This is a great approach for dens, bedrooms, or living rooms, where silence is golden.

 Add Door Weather Stripping